FOREST BATHING

 For ability-related accommodations, please email us at [email protected] or leave us a voicemail at 541-737-4785.

-CANCELLATION: If you’ve pre-registered for a class, and you’re unable to attend, you’ll need to cancel your pre-registration at least one hour in advance, in order to retain your pass.
-If you don't show up to a class you have pre-registered for, or you cancel late, the class credit equivalent will be deducted from your account.
+CANCELLATION: If you’ve pre-registered for a class, and you’re unable to attend, you’ll need to cancel your pre-registration at least 3 hours in advance, to allow those that may be on the waitlist to join.

 ABOUT THE TEACHER